 While at Black Nugget Lake Park, you can enjoy bird watching, boating (non-powered), canoeing, kayaking, hiking, trout fishing.
 A playground with sand and a large playing field, are also available for your enjoyment.
 Next door is the new 18 hole Coal Creek Golf Resort, so don’t forget to pack your clubs.

-The concession is located at the entrance to the Campground where you will find flush toilets, showers, firewood (cash only) and concession items for sale (cash only).
+The concession is located at the entrance to the Campground where you will find flush toilets, showers, firewood and concession items for sale cash/debit/credit.

 - Regular office hours 10:00 am - 8:00pm